 Damaged parts of the shoulder are replaced with prosthetics made from plastic or metal.

-Treatment options are either the replacement of the head of the humerus bone (ball) or replacement of both the ball and socket (glenoid).
+Treatment options are either replacing the head of the humerus bone (ball) or replacing both the ball and the socket (glenoid).

 There are a few different types of shoulder replacement surgeries: